 Wish me Luck!

-I know you don’t read a lot from me, this is just my second post on this blog, but I will try and do the odd post from time to time.
+I don’t write very often, this is just my second post on this blog, but I will try and do the odd post from time to time.
 I know I should write one in a few weeks (or months knowing me) letting you know how I get on, but we’ll see.
 Anyway, wish me luck and let’s see how it goes!
 As of tomorrow, I’m actually retuning to work after maternity leave!

-If you want to read how Ross got on during his first week with Isabelle, then he wrote about it!
+Maybe you want to read how Ross – the dad in all of this – got on during his first week with me back in work, then he wrote about it!